6 new building emissions regulations in the US and EU

 2. The Newly-Strengthened Energy Performance of Buildings Directive (EU)

 The Energy Performance of Buildings Directive (EPBD) stands as a foundational policy in the EU’s strategy to reduce building emissions.
-The Directive, revised in 2023, sets out a range of measures that will help EU governments boost the energy performance of their most energy-efficient buildings with the goal.
-To achieve a fully decarbonized building stock by 2050.
+The Directive, revised in 2023, sets out a range of measures that will help EU governments boost the energy performance of their most energy-inefficient buildings, with the goal to achieve a fully decarbonized building stock by 2050.

 More specifically, the revised EPBD mandates that existing commercial building stock improve their energy efficiency to meet minimum energy performance standards.
 This is projected to lead to the renovation of 16% of the worst-performing buildings by 2030 and 26% of the worst-performing buildings by 2033.